Quantum Field Theory

 General Information for Autumn 2018 Course

 - There will be an early rapid feedback on Thursday 12th October on Q2 and 4 of PS1 (11/10/17).
-This problem sheet does not draw on material from the lecture course but it illustrates the level of algebraic manipulations with annihilation and creation operators needed for the course.
-It acts as a warm up and can be done before the course starts.
+This problem sheet does not draw on material from the lecture course but it illustrates the level of algebraic manipulations of annihilation and creation operators needed for the course.
+The problem sheet acts as a warm up for the course and can be done before the course starts.
 For written feedback hand in by noon, Monday 9th October, as detailed under the rapid feedback section of this website.

 Introduction.
 (1 lecture) Basic aims and ideas of field theory.
 Types of field and relationship to symmetries (relativistic, non-relativistic symmetry and other particle symmetries).

 Classical Field Theory and Scalar Fields.
 (5 lectures) Lagrangian and Hamiltonian descriptions of field theory.
 Linearity and interactions.
 Scalar Field Plane wave solutions of the Klein Gordon equation.
 Internal symmetries and Noether's theorem.

 Free QFT.
 (5 lectures) Quantisation and commutation relations.
 Creation and annihilation operators.
 Time and QFT.
 Complex scalar fields and their conserved charge.

 Interacting QFT.
 (14 lectures) Interaction Picture and S matrix.
 Wick's theorem and normal ordering.
 Simple Feynman diagrams in coordinate and momentum spaces.
 Cross sections, matrix elements and vacuum expectation values.
 Vacuum diagrams.
 Basic example of mass renormalisation.